KDE/digikam-doc/post_processing/pano_creator.rst

     The Panoramic JPEG Files Selected from Icon-View (7x24Mpx Images taken with Sony A77 - 59 Mb)

 A panorama is a composite of multiple photos taken in the same conditions with the same camera/lens.
 The camera is rotated about a single point between each shot, so the end photos can be stitched together as if shot with a super wide-angle lens.
 The sequential images must be taken with overlapping edges.
-The Panoramic Algorithm will try to found the common portions of the images to join and merge the contents.
+The Panoramic Algorithm will try to find the common portions of the images to join and merge the contents.
 The get the most consistent perspective, it is best to use a tripod, especially with complex compositions.
 The **Panorama Creator** tool allows you to assemble shots taken horizontally, vertically, or as a matrix.

 .. note::